iti-ict/wakamiti/kukumo-tools/slf4j-ansi/README.md

 # SLF4J Ansi

-This tool enhances the [*Simple Logging Facade for Java*][1] library with the capability of formatting parameters using [ANSI escape codes][2], which are defined as *styles* using
-the [Jansi][3] library.
-In addition, overall styles can be defined for each logging level (`ERROR`,
+This tool enhances the [*Simple Logging Facade for Java*][1] library with the capability of formatting parameters using [ANSI escape codes][2], which are defined as *styles* using the [Jansi][3] library.
+In addition, overall styles can be defined for each logging level (`ERROR`, `WARN`,`INFO`,`DEBUG`, `TRACE`).
-`WARN`,`INFO`,`DEBUG`, `TRACE`).

-If your console or log storing system does not work nicely with ANSI escape codes, you can
-simply disable this feature and your messages will be logged without them, while you are not
-required to change your code.
+If your console or log storing system does not work nicely with ANSI escape codes, you can simply disable this feature and your messages will be logged without them, while you are not required to change your code.

+## Prerequisites

+- Java 8 or newer

 ## Usage